Art is food for the soul - and West Michigan serves up a rich and varied banquet!

 Head due south along Division Avenue for a short stroll along the Avenue for the Arts.
 This commercial corridor is lined with art galleries and public art projects, and hosts a variety of art events throughout the year.
 It leads directly to Cathedral Square, a three-block area of peaceful garden settings and an Italian-style piazza reminiscent of Michelangelo's Piazza del Campidoglio in Rome.

 Wherever you journey, keep your eyes peeled for signs of ArtPrize - the world's largest, richest art competition (and one of the world's top five events in 2013, according to TIME Magazine).
-Some of the 1,500 artists that enter ArtPrize each September leave their work behind for the city to enjoy in perpetuity - like the glittering mosaic on the exterior wall of Grand Rapids Children's Museum.
+Some of the 1,500 artists that enter ArtPrize each September - every other year - leave their work behind for the city to enjoy in perpetuity - like the glittering mosaic on the exterior wall of Grand Rapids Children's Museum.
+On the alternating years of ArtPrize, is Project - is the first in a series of citywide exhibitions of large scale public art.

 You're probably hungry from all this walking.
 There are many downtown restaurants that have mastered the art of farm-to-fork-dining.
 Some also nurture the artistic soul - like Reserve Wine & Food, which displays the very first ArtPrize Winner, a massive oil painting of the sea, and San Chez, a Tapas Bistro, is a perfect complement to a day of art, with its hand-painted tiles and original artwork.